premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 --------

-38.What is the wrong with this SQL query?
+38.Debug the given SQL query?

   ```sql
 SELECT Id, to_date(OrderDate,’YYYY’) AS OrderYear